 The third era of change for Bangor was the post war period when Bangor was reinventing itself as perhaps Irelands premier destination with exciting nightlife, dance halls, out-door shows and entertainment the whole year round.

 Bangor is presently emerging forward towards it's fourth era, reinventing itself once again after decades of decline.
 New multi-million pound redevelopment projects are gathering momentum and will soon reshape the towns main streets and seafront.
 This will compliment the newly opened Aurora Aquatic and Leisure Centre containing an olympic size swimming pool and state-of-the-art indoor and outdoor leisure facilities.
-Other recent additions have been the beautiful walled gardens, adjacent to the aquatic centre and the super Pickie fun-park that will ensure a great day out for the children and adults alike.
+Other recent additions have been the beautiful walled gardens, adjacent to the aquatic centre and the superb Pickie fun-park that will ensure a great day out for the children and adults alike.